Facial Injuries From Car Crashes

 Often a victim will suffer from multiple facial fractures at once.
 Depending on the severity a fracture might be left to heal on its own or it might require extensive reconstructive surgery.
 Plates or screws can be used to help keep bone in place but they also increase the risk for an infection.
 One initial surgery may result in several follow-up surgeries until a person is content with how their face looks in the mirror.
 When it comes time to determine how much a traffic case is worth, it is important to wait until there is a very clear understanding of what surgeries need to take place and what the associated costs will be.

-A Campbell Attorney Can Help You Recover Compensation for Facial Trauma
+A San Jose Attorney Can Help You Recover Compensation for Facial Trauma